 According to Shannon Houde, career coach in the impact sector and whose new book, “Good Work: How to Build a Career that Makes a Difference in the World,” we featured in our recent Insights, these types of roles are diverse, creative, and growing.

-Varied Roles And Functions Of Partnership Specialists
+Roles and Functions of Partnership Specialists

 If today’s Insights timestamp is a snapshot of the occupational outlook for ‘partnership specialist’ roles as defined in the context of this discussion, the profession is promising.

-How To Partner With Purpose
+How to Partner with Purpose

 As companies tackle pressing challenges related to climate change, ESG, Scope Emissions reductions, UNSDGs and other sustainability undertakings, most recognize they cannot do it alone, especially regarding the complexities of challenges upstream and downstream in their supply and value chains.
 Pre-Competitive and Cross-Sector partnerships are among the most promising approaches.
+Resonance also fills a number of positions related to partnership management and strategy given in these areas given our track record in designing and implementing collaborative, cross-sector partnerships.

 Resonance founder Steve Schmida wrote the book on partnerships, focusing not only on why partnerships and collaboration are necessary, but citing specific case examples detailing the ways partnerships can achieve greater impact for all partners involved.